miking-lang/miking/README.md

 ## Profiling

 Profiling of an MExpr program can be enabled using the `--debug-profile` flag when compiling or evaluating a program.
-While this flag exists in the boot interpreter, it performs a much simpler profiling than what is performed in `mi`.
+While this flag also exists in the boot interpreter, it produces a subset of profiling information than the profiling approach used in `mi` (which is what is detailed below).

 ### Profiling output